CrypticSignal/bitrate-plotter/README.md

 You can find the output of `python main.py -h` below:
 ```
-usage: main.py [-h] -f FILE_PATH [-g {filled,unfilled}] [-se SHOW_ENTRIES] [-ngm] [-s STREAM_SPECIFIER]
+usage: main.py [-h] -f FILE_PATH [-g {filled,unfilled}] [-gop] [-se SHOW_ENTRIES] [-ngm] [-s STREAM_SPECIFIER]

 optional arguments:
   -h, --help            show this help message and exit
   -f FILE_PATH, --file-path FILE_PATH
                         Enter the path of the file that you want to analyse.
-If the path contains a space, it must be surrounded in double quotes.
-Example: -f
+If the path contains a space, it must be
-                        "C:/Users/H/Desktop/my file.mp4" (default: None)
+                        surrounded in double quotes.
+Example: -f "C:/Users/H/Desktop/my file.mp4" (default: None)
   -g {filled,unfilled}, --graph-type {filled,unfilled}
                         Specify the type of graph that should be created.
-To see the difference between a filled and unfilled graph, check out the example graph files. (default: unfilled)
+To see the difference between a filled and
+                        unfilled graph, check out the example graph files. (default: unfilled)
+  -gop                  Instead of plotting the bitrate every second, plot the bitrate of each GOP.
+This plots GOP end
+                        time (x-axis, in seconds) against GOP bitrate (y-axis, kbps). (default: False)
   -se SHOW_ENTRIES, --show-entries SHOW_ENTRIES
                         Use FFprobe's -show_entries option to specify what to output.
+Example: -se
-Example: -se frame=key_frame,pkt_pts_time (default: packet=pts_time,size)
+                        frame=key_frame,pkt_pts_time (default: packet=pts_time,size)
   -ngm, --no-graph-mode
                         Enable "no graph mode" which simply writes the output of ffprobe to a .txt file.
+You should
-You should also use the --show-entries argument to specify what information you want ffprobe to output. (default: False)
+                        also use the --show-entries argument to specify what information you want ffprobe to output.
+                        (default: False)
   -s STREAM_SPECIFIER, --stream-specifier STREAM_SPECIFIER
                         Use FFmpeg stream specifier syntax to specify the audio/video stream that you want to analyse.
                         The defaults for audio and video files are a:0 and V:0, respectively.
-Stream index starts at 0, therefore, as an example, to target the 2nd audio stream, enter -s a:1 (default: None)
+Stream index starts at
+                        0, therefore, as an example, to target the 2nd audio stream, enter -s a:1 (default: None)
 ```